 In 1993, a large Dutch kindred with a new form of X-linked, non-dysmorphic, mild mental retardation was described by Dutch geneticist Han G. Brunner and colleagues at University Hospital Nijmegen in the Netherlands (Brunner et al 1993a).
 Affected males had a marked disturbance in their urinary monoamine profile that was compatible with a defect in monoamine oxidase.
 The locus for the disorder was assigned to the region of the monoamine oxidase-A gene.
 It was later reported by the same group that monoamine oxidase-A activity was deficient in dexamethasone-stimulated cultured skin fibroblasts from affected males and that monoamine oxidase-B activity was normal.
 The deficient monoamine oxidase-A activity was shown to be caused by a point mutation in exon 8 of the monoamine oxidase-A structural gene, which changes a glutamine (cytosine-adenosine-guanine) codon to a termination (thymidine-adenosine-guanine) codon (Brunner et al 1993b).

 In 2001, another family was reported in whom monoamine oxidase deficiency was suspected on the basis of elevated serum serotonin concentrations.
 The affected mother presented with a history of flushes, headaches, and diarrhea.
-Her 2 sons had moderate intellectual impairment and attention deficit and hyperactivity disorder (Cheung and Earl 2001).
+Her two sons had moderate intellectual impairment and attention deficit and hyperactivity disorder (Cheung and Earl 2001).
 Discussion relating to this family, pointed out that similar cases previously had been described (Warner 2002).
-In 1 study, 9 individuals exhibited all of the same features: chronic episodic flushing, diarrhea, headache, psychiatric symptoms, irritability, prostration, increased blood serotonin, and normal or subnormal urinary 5-HIAA concentrations.
+In one study, nine individuals exhibited all of the same features: chronic episodic flushing, diarrhea, headache, psychiatric symptoms, irritability, prostration, increased blood serotonin, and normal or subnormal urinary 5-HIAA concentrations.
 Monoamine oxidase deficiency was suspected, and a number of metabolic studies were performed that supported the monoamine oxidase deficiency hypothesis (Warner 1963; Giannini et al 1986).
 Confirmation of the condition by enzyme or mutation analysis was not reported in any of these studies.

 No specific defect affecting monoamine oxidase-B without involvement of the Norrie gene has been described.

 Mouse models are available for deficiencies of both monoamine oxidase-A (Cases et al 1995; Scott et al 2008; Bortolato et al 2011a; Bortolato et al 2011b), monoamine oxidase-B (Grimsby et al 1997), and combined monoamine oxidase-A and B deficiency (Chen et al 2004; Bortolato and Shih 2011b; Singh et al 2013).